-The results showed “increased thoracic kyphosis, decreased lumbar lordosis, wider transverse pelvic inlet and outlet, increased contractions of pelvic floor muscles with ankle in dorsiflexion, increasing protrusion in shoulders and decreasing in the angle of head in patients with PFD’s compared to control group .
+The results showed “increased thoracic kyphosis, decreased lumbar lordosis, wider transverse pelvic inlet, and outlet, increased contractions of pelvic floor muscles with the ankle in dorsiflexion, increasing protrusion in shoulders and decreasing in the angle of the head in patients with PFD’s compared to control group .
 The authors remarked that it was true for different research papers with different methodologies.

-Whilst the authors where looking at global posture changes, and even looking into bony structures vs. soft tissue as well as flat feet, it is interesting to note that the spinal curve was highlighted as an issue for attention.
+Whilst the authors were looking at global posture changes and even looking into bony structures vs. soft tissue as well as flat feet, it is interesting to note that the spinal curve was highlighted as an issue for attention.

 Interestingly, there is research that shows significant increases in intravaginal pressure in a hypo lordotic posture (while standing) in comparison to a hyper lordotic posture .
 Typically, an EMG reading will reveal increased pelvic floor muscle activity during standing in comparison to lying.
 But we can now see (from Capson et al‘s work) that hypo lordotic posture may contribute to pelvic floor dysfunction.

-It is becoming increasingly clear that the normal lumbar curve is important in maintaining pelvic floor health, as in movement of the ribs in respiration.
+It is becoming increasingly clear that the normal lumbar curve is important in maintaining pelvic floor health, as in the movement of the ribs in respiration.
 Therefore the thoracic/cervical curve is also important.
-It’s also interesting to note that the Herman Wallace Pelvic Rehabilitation Institute indicates that the goal of there may either be to increase or decrease muscle activity and function .
-This is were we ned to take a look to our own professions research.
+It’s also interesting to note that the Herman Wallace Pelvic Rehabilitation Institute indicates that the goal there may either be to increase or decrease muscle activity and function .
+This is where we need to take a look at our own professional research.

-In 2016, a ground breaking study was published in the Journal of Manipulative and Physiological Therapeutics.
-It revealed that adjusting pregnant woman appeared to relax the pelvic floor muscles at rest, an issue important at childbirth .
-A novel finding of the study was that participants in control group, made up of non-pregnant chiropractic students who were adjusted often, were able to contract their pelvic floor muscles to a degree previously seen only in elite athletes.
+In 2016, a groundbreaking study was published in the Journal of Manipulative and Physiological Therapeutics.
+It revealed that adjusting to pregnant women appeared to relax the pelvic floor muscles at rest, an issue important in childbirth .
+A novel finding of the study was that participants in the control group, made up of non-pregnant chiropractic students who were adjusted often, we’re able to contract their pelvic floor muscles to a degree previously seen only in elite athletes.

-What we do know from other studies, however, is that chiropractic care can increase the brains ability to drive the muscles, ad can increase the speed at which brain and body communicate with each other.
+What we do know from other studies, however, is that chiropractic care can increase the brain’s ability to drive the muscles, and can increase the speed at which the brain and body communicate with each other.